-The Company may raise in the future additional required funds through public or private equity offerings (including through its recently filed Form S-1 registration statement and its 2010 Shelf Registration Statement described in Note 9 below), debt financings, corporate collaborations, governmental research grants or other means.
+The Company may raise in the future additional required funds through public or private equity offerings, debt financings, corporate collaborations, governmental research grants or other means.
 The Company may also seek to raise new capital to fund additional product development efforts, even if it has sufficient funds for its planned operations.
 Any sale by the Company of additional equity or convertible debt securities could result in dilution to the Company's current stockholders.
 There can be no assurance that any such required additional funding will be available to the Company at all or available on terms acceptable to the Company.
-Further, to the extent that the Company raises additional funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company's technologies or grant sublicenses on terms that are not favorable to the Company.
-If the Company is not able to secure additional funding when needed, the Company may have to delay, reduce the scope of, or eliminate one or more research and development programs, which could have an adverse effect on the Company's business.
+Further, to the extent that the Company raises additional funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company may have to delay, reduce the scope of, or eliminate one or more research and development programs, which could have an adverse effect on the Company's business.

-- 2. Basis of Presentation and Significant Accounting Policies. - a.
+2. Basis of Presentation and Significant Accounting Policies.

+- a.
 DEVELOPMENT STAGE COMPANY.
 Since inception, the Company has devoted substantially all of its efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets and raising capital.
 Accordingly, the Company is considered to be in the development stage and the Company's financial statements are presented in accordance with U.S. generally accepted accounting principles applicable to a development stage company.
 The Company's primary focus is on the development and commercialization of its product candidates CPP-109 and CPP-115. - b.
 INTERIM FINANCIAL STATEMENTS.
 The accompanying unaudited interim financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for reporting of interim financial information.
 Pursuant to such rules and regulations, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the U.S. have been condensed or omitted.

 In the opinion of management, the accompanying unaudited interim financial statements of the Company contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the financial position of the Company as of the dates and for the periods presented.
 Accordingly, these statements should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2011 included in the 2011 Annual Report on Form 10-K filed by the Company with the SEC.
-The results of operations for the three months ended March 31, 2012 are not necessarily indicative of the results to be expected for any future period or for the full 2012 fiscal year.
+The results of operations for the three and six months ended June 30, 2012 are not necessarily indicative of the results to be expected for any future period or for the full 2012 fiscal year.

 - c.
 USE OF ESTIMATES.
 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates. - d.
 CASH AND CASH EQUIVALENTS.
 The Company considers all highly liquid instruments purchased with an original maturity of three months or less to be cash equivalents.
 Cash equivalents consist mainly of U.S. Treasury bills and money market funds.
 The Company has substantially all of its cash and cash equivalents deposited with one financial institution. - e.
 PREPAID EXPENSES.
-Prepaid expenses consist primarily of prepaid insurance, prepaid offering costs, prepaid subscription fees and prepaid research fees.
+Prepaid expenses consist primarily of prepaid insurance, prepaid subscription fees and prepaid research fees.
 Prepaid research fees consists of advances for the Company's product development activities, including drug manufacturing, contracts for pre-clinical studies, clinical trials, regulatory affairs and consulting.
-Such advances are recorded as expense as the related goods are received or the related services are performed. - f.
-FAIR VALUE OF FINANCIAL INSTRUMENTS.
-The Company's financial instruments consist of cash and cash equivalents, accounts payables, accrued expenses and other liabilities and warrants liability.
-At March 31, 2012 and December 31, 2011, the fair value of these instruments approximated their carrying value.
+Such advances are recorded as expense as the related goods are received or the related services are performed.